All Episodes

 That really kind of tells you something about his heart.

-Yeah, you're thinking you're thinking three-dimensionally, like people have to think.
+You're thinking three-dimensionally, like people have to think.

 What you say is so true.

-That will put a factor to this to the problem that multiplies it exponentially.
+That will put a factor to this, to the problem that multiplies it exponentially.

 Yes.

-Went to schools without air conditioning, and of course the cars had uh metal all through the interior as well.
+Went to schools without air conditioning, and of course the cars had metal all through the interior as well.

 It's just we get soft, you know.

-And uh, the guy guys from Florida used to tell me about the convertible.
+The guys from Florida used to tell me about the convertible.

-They drive around in drinking beer and having a hurricane party driving up on the road with with the top down, and it's so funny to listen to them.
+They drive around in drinking beer and having a hurricane party, driving up on the road with the top down.

-He was the issue.
+Heat was the issue.

 I've got the A to Z in this book.